mweiberg-fsu/coaps-ship/README.md

 ## Directory Overview
 - **logs/data_get.log** - Log file for debugging and tracking functions and output in *data_get.py*
 - **logs/data_prc.log** - Log file for debugging and tracking functions and output in *data_prc.py*
-- **data/input/SHIP_ID/*.csv** - Contains individual folders for each vessel with csv files for each active year ship was in service
+- **data/input/SHIP_ID/*.csv** - Contains individual folders for each vessel with `input` csv files for each active year ship was in service
+- **data/output/SHIP_ID/*.csv** - Contains individual folders for each vessel with `output` csv files for each active year ship was in service

 ## Workflow
 1. Program is executed by 'python run.py'.